Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Rayleigh Fading

 Since the pre-log is at most 1, the capacity grows with pre-log 1 for large $P$.
 We see that TMF is best at small $P$ while TCI is best at large $P$.
 The rates are shown as the curve labeled ``TCI, GMI, K=1'' in Fig.~\ref{fig:rf4}.

 The simple channel output of TCI permits further analysis.
-Using Remark~\ref{remark:TCI-densities} we compute the mutual information $I(A;Y)$ by numerical integration, see the curve labeled ``TCI, $I(A;Y)$'' in Fig.~\ref{fig:rf4}.
-We see that at high SNR the TCI mutual information is larger than the GMI for TCP, TMF and (of course) TCI.
-Moreover, the TCI mutual information can be made to work well at low SNR, as we proceed to show.
+Using Remark~\ref{remark:TCI-densities}, we compute the mutual information $I(A;Y)$ by numerical integration; see the curve labeled ``TCI, $I(A;Y)$'' in Fig.~\ref{fig:rf4}.
+We see that at high SNR, the TCI mutual information is larger than the GMI for TCP, TMF, and (of course) TCI.
+Moreover, as we show, the TCI mutual information can work well at low SNR.

 Motivated by Sec.~\ref{subsec:oof-Partial-CSIR-full-CSIT} and Fig.~\ref{fig:oof3}, we again use the GMI~\eqref{eq:AGMI-part2} with $K=2$ and \eqref{eq:2partition}.
 We further choose $h_1=0$, $\sigma_1^2=\sigma_2^2=1$, and The expression \eqref{eq:AGMI-part2} simplifies to